kailash-manasarovar/statement/docs/timeline/2025/january.md

 - I'm convinced he's doing serious drugs and has drugs on him, and that he didn't want to come through to arrivals in case he was stopped.
 - I'm convinced he waited for me so that he would look more legit walking through with me.
 - I wonder if he was given advice about that because it seems an odd thing to think up if you didn't have anything to worry about.
-- However, Paul looks like one of the drug ghouls that used to roam around in a junkie shoal around the Oudekerk in Amsterdam.
+- Paul looks like one of the drug ghouls that used to roam around in a junkie shoal around the Oudekerk in Amsterdam.
 - I tell him this and rebook his return flight to go home the next day.
 - He is not coming to the police in Madrid with me looking like this.
 - He is offended.
-- He has already told me he has diabetes which I believe, but diabetes doesn't make you look like he does or shout incessantly about nothing.
+- He has already told me he has diabetes which I believe, but diabetes doesn't make you look like he does, or shout incessantly about nothing.
 - He is doing my head in.
 - I'm trying to think.
 - I tell him to shut up.